algo-dude/QuantConnect_public/README.md

 You can clone the backtest here: https://www.quantconnect.com/terminal/clone/-/5ab0007728fd5f090d251ff25b30c58c/clone-of%3A-energetic-green-rhinoceros

 **TLDR:**
 I do not know why this is a published paper.
-Edges this good are not typically made public.
+Edges this good are not disclosed.
 If my logic is wrong, please raise a PR.